ttappr/btree/README.md

 locate its nodes and keys, the order can be considerably large without sacrificing performance.
 Traversal is used to locate the nodes while binary search is performed on the internal arrays of the nodes to locate key positions.
-Insertions and deletions will however degrade very slightly as the order increases, but this may be negligible due to data locality and caching.
+Insertions and deletions will however degrade gradually as the order increases, but this may be negligible due to data locality and caching.

 The tree's order can be fine tuned to find the sweet spot for performance.